libremfg/rhize-docs/content/how-to/bpmn/tune-performance.md

 This page documents some tips to debug [BPMN workflows]({{< relref "/how-to/bpmn/create-workflow" >}}) and improve their performance.

 Manufacturing events can generate a vast amount of data.
-Rhize has no limits on the data it can ingest, and a BPMN workflow can have any number of logical flows and data transformations.
+And a BPMN workflow can have any number of logical flows and data transformations.
 So an inefficient BPMN process can introduce performance degradations.

-When writing and debugging a BPMN workflow, consider these tips.

 ## Avoid parallel gateways

 Running processes in [parallel]({{< relref "/how-to/bpmn/bpmn-elements#parallel-gateway" >}}) can increase the workflow's complexity by an order of magnitude.
+Parallel joins, in particular, can also increase memory usage of the NATS service.

 Where possible, prefer exclusive branching and sequential execution.
 When a task requires concurrency, keep the amount of data processed and the complexity of the tasks to the minimum necessary.